 Constitutional rights are legal rights guaranteed by the language of the U.S. Constitution.
 Fundamental civil liberties are contained in the First Amendment, including the rights to freedom of speech, religion, and assembly.
 Other constitutional rights include the due process rights of the Fifth and Fourteenth Amendments, the freedom from unreasonable search and seizure included in the Fourth Amendment, the rights afforded criminal defendants in the Fifth and Sixth Amendments, and the equal protection guarantees of the Fourteenth Amendment.
 The Supreme Court has also held that the Constitution protects fundamental rights such as the right to marry and the right to privacy.

-The Constitution is interpreted by judges, and those interpretations are recorded in court opinions relating to specific cases.
+The Constitution is interpreted by federal judges, and those interpretations are recorded in court opinions relating to specific cases.
+The U.S. Supreme Court acts as the final authority on matters involving interpretation of the Constitution.
 The Supreme Court’s interpretation of a short phrase in the Constitution can have far-reaching effects on the law of the land.

 There has long been debate about how the Constitution should be interpreted.
 One method of interpretation is strict construction, a restrictive view based on beliefs as to the literal meaning of words and phrases at the time the language was originally written.
 Under strict construction (also known as “originalism”), the meaning of the Constitution never changes; rather, the meaning of any particular part was fixed at the time of passage.
 Opponents of strict construction assert that interpreting the Constitution in accordance with its original meaning or intent can result in policies that are unacceptable to modern society.